Épreuve numérique¶

 So ideally, you would do the image in RGB, and use all your favorite RGB tools, and let the computer do a conversion to a given CMYK space on the fly, just for preview.
 This is possible, and is what we call ''Soft Proofing''.

 You can toggle soft proofing on any image using the Ctrl + Y shortcut.
 Unlike other programs, this is per-view, so that you can look at your image non-proofed and proofed, side by side.
-The settings are also per image, and saved into the .kra
+The proofing configuration can also be set per image, and saved into the .kra file.
+Just enable Store Softproofing configuration in the image in the proofing options in .
+If the checkbox is unchecked, then Krita will use global settings from (for more details see here).

 There you can set the following options: